FrontenderMagazine/writing-efficient-css-selectors/eng.md

 Quoted from Even Faster Websites by [Steve Souders](http://stevesouders.com/)

 It is important to note that, although an ID is technically faster and more performant, it is barely so.
-Using Steve Souders’ CSS Test Creator we can see that an [ID selector](http://stevesouders.com/efws/css-selectors/csscreate.php?n=1000&sel=%23id&body=background%3A+%23CFD&ne=1000) and a [class selector](http://stevesouders.com/efws/css-selectors/csscreate.php?n=1000&sel=.class&body=background%3A+%23CFD&ne=1000) show very little difference in reflow speed.
+Using Steve Souders’ CSS Test Creator we can see that an [ID selector](http://stevesouders.com/efws/css- selectors/csscreate.php?n=1000&sel=%23id&body=background%3A+%23CFD&ne=1000) and a [class selector](http://stevesouders.com/efws/css- selectors/csscreate.php?n=1000&sel=.class&body=background%3A+%23CFD&ne=1000) show very little difference in reflow speed.

 In Firefox 6 on a Windows machine I get an average reflow figure of 10.9 for a simple class selector.
 An ID selector gave a mean of 12.5, so this actually reflowed slower than a class.

-*The difference in speed between an ID and a class is almost totally irrelevant.*
+* he difference in speed between an ID and a class is almost totally irrelevant.*

 A test selecting on a type (*<a>*), rather than a class or ID, gave a [much slower reflow](http://stevesouders.com/efws/css-selectors/csscreate.php?n=1000&sel=a&body=background%3A+%23CFD&ne=1000).

 A test on a heavily overqualified descendant selector gave [a figure of around 440](http://stevesouders.com/efws/css-selectors/csscreate.php?n=1000&sel=div+div+div+div+div+div+a&body=background%3A+%23CFD&ne=1000)!

 From this we can see that the difference between IDs/classes and types/descendants is fairly huge...
 The difference between themselves is slight.

 *N.B.* These numbers can vary massively between machine and browser.
 I strongly encourage you to run/play with your own.

 Combining selectors
 -------------------

 You can have standalone selectors such as #nav, which will select any element with an ID of ‘nav’, or you can have combined selectors such as #nav a, which will match any anchors within any element with an ID of ‘nav’.

-Now, we read these left-to-right.
+Now  we read these left-to-right.
 We see that we’re looking out for #nav and then any a elements inside there.
 Browsers read these differently; browsers read selectors right-to-left.

 Where we see a #nav with an a in it, browsers see an a in a #nav.
 This subtle difference has a _huge_ impact on selector performance, and is a very valuable thing to learn.

 For an in-depth reason as to why they do this see this discussion on [Stack Overflow](http://stackoverflow.com/questions/5797014/css-selectors-parsed-right-to-left-why).

 It’s more efficient for a browser to start at the right-most element (the one it _knows_ it wants to style) and work its way back up the DOM tree than it is to start high _up_ the DOM tree and take a journey _down_ that might not even end up at the right-most selector -- also known as the _key_ selector.

 This has a very significant impact on the performance of CSS selectors...

 The _key_ selector
 ----------------

 The key selector, as discussed, is the right-most part of a larger CSS selector.
 This is what the browser looks for first.

 Remember back up there we discussed which types of selector are the most performant?
 Well whichever one of those is the key selector will affect the selector’s performance; when writing efficient CSS it is this key selector that holds the, well, key, to performant matching.

 A key selector like this: